 - Modify product Meta to edit product variations by removing and adding meta.

-- You need to know the coupon code to apply to the order.
+- You need to know the coupon code to apply it to the order.

 - Coupon usage counts are tracked, and coupons can also be removed from orders.